bangalore-clj/bangalore-clj-group/resources/md/articles/days-of-the-past.md

-# Meetups that were before March 2019
+# Summary of the Meetups that happened before March 2019

+Will be updated soon!